cloudfoundry/docs-dev-guide/services/node-service-bindings.html.md

 ### <a id='binding'></a> Binding a Service ##

-To bind the service to the application, use the following cf command;
+To bind the service to the application, use the following cf command:

 ~~~bash
 $ cf bind-service --app [application name] --service [service name]